Spasman/rcon_example/README.md

 "KillerWeapon": The ID of the weapon that the killer used.
 "Headshot": Returns whether the victim was killed by a head shot (or other critical attacks) "DeathType": Returns the death animation of the victim, if available.
+"Drone": Returns "1" if the victim was killed by a Drone.
+The KillerWeapon should return the weapon used by the Drone.
 "Teamkill": Returns whether the kill was a teamkill or not.
 Friendly Fire mutator required.
 "VictimX": Returns the X coordinate of where the victim died, if available.
 "VictimY": Returns the Y coordinate of where the victim died, if available.